-An electrolyte imbalance can occur if the body has too much or too little water.
+An electrolyte imbalance occurs if the body has too much or too little water.
 Electrolytes are minerals in the blood, tissues, and elsewhere throughout the body.
-Their name refers to the fact that they have an electrical charge.

 Electrolytes are minerals that the body needs to: